 Law Enforcement Misconduct Investigative Office

 LEMIO has jurisdiction over New York’s more than 500 local law enforcement agencies.
-LEMIO investigates wrongdoing, examines departmental policies and procedures, makes recommendations for reform, and publicly reports its findings.
+LEMIO investigates alleged wrongdoing, examines departmental policies and procedures, makes recommendations for reform, and publicly reports its findings.

 LEMIO was created by Executive Law 75, which also imposed two new requirements on law enforcement agencies: